One row per course: Course, Grade/%/points, Credits, optional regular/honors/AP/IB/dual/exclude.

 • Use the transcript legend when deciding whether honors, pre-AP, gifted, IB, AP, AICE, or dual enrollment rows receive weight.

-• Confirm how the reviewing policy treats plus/minus grades, percentages, repeated courses, transfer courses, summer courses, middle-school credits, and pass/fail marks.
+• Confirm how the target review handles plus and minus grades, percentages, repeated courses, transfer courses, summer courses, middle-school credits, and pass/fail marks.

 • Check credits before interpreting GPA.
-The same grades can produce a different result when semester, yearlong, lab, or college-credit courses carry different credit values.
+The same grades can produce a different result when semester, yearlong, lab, or college-credit rows carry different credit values.

 • Treat shared URLs and downloaded files as sensitive if they include student names, course names, grades, or scenario labels.